 GetFeedback Analytics helps companies monitor and improve their customer relationships with real-time insights:

-Please note: GetFeedback Analytics is only available for Enterprise and Getfeedback for Salesforce customers.
+Please note: GetFeedback dashboards are only available for Enterprise and GetFeedback for Salesforce customers.
 If you’re on our Professional plan, you can always filter your summary report to get some of these capabilities.

 Creating your Dashboard

 To get started, log into your GetFeedback account and click Dashboards at the top of your screen.

 Click New Dashboard on the left-hand side of your Dashboards home screen.
 (If you'd like to edit an existing dashboard instead, click on the drop-down menu and select that dashboard.)

 Next, you'll be prompted to select a survey question for your first tile.